Amination: Acid-catalysed hydroamination

 The Ritter reaction of isobutene with hydrogen cyanide is not useful in this case because it produces too much waste.

 Electrophilic amination

 Usually, the amine reacts as the nucleophile with another organic compound acting as the electrophile.
 This sense of reactivity may be reversed for some electron-deficient amines, including oxaziridines, hydroxylamines, oximes, and other N–O substrates.
 When the amine is used as an electrophile, the reaction is called electrophilic amination.
 Electron-rich organic substrates that may be used as nucleophiles for this process include carbanions and enolates.

 Miscellaneous methods

 Alpha hydroxy acids can be converted into amino acids directly using aqueous ammonia solution, hydrogen gas and a heterogeneous metallic ruthenium catalyst.

 Metal-catalyzed hydroamination

 In hydroamination, amines add to alkenes.
+When substituted amines add, the result is alkene carboamination.